nselby/nselby.github.io/_posts/2017-03-15-The-Michael-Brown-Incident-Revisited.md

 Also, it’s not as if the footage was being hidden.
 It was ignored because of its content.
 The <a href="https://www.nytimes.com/2017/03/11/us/michael-brown-ferguson-police-shooting-video.html" target="_blank">New York Times points out</a> that the video was mentioned in the official report on the case by The St. Louis County Police Department – in fact, that was how the filmmaker first learned of the footage.
 The SLCPD had determined that the footage was not relevant to the case.
 That’s because it was not relevant to the case.
 The DOJ didn’t say, “In lieu of 10-hour-old footage showing Mr. Brown in the store, we find no evidence that the use of force was unreasonable.”

-They said unequivocally that Wilson’s uses of deadly force were “objectively unreasonable” under the Supreme Court’s definition.
+They said unequivocally that Wilson’s uses of deadly force were not objectively unreasonable under the Supreme Court’s definition.

 This video changes nothing.
 For those interested, the legal standard applied is called Graham v Connor and it is the law of the land.